Background gradientBackground gradient

 Japan SIM Cards: How to Stay Connected in Japan

-Being connected will help you can check train schedules, update family and friends on your whereabouts, and document your trip.
+Getting a Japan SIM card is a great way to stay online while you're in the country.
+Being connected will help you check train schedules, update family and friends on your whereabouts, and document your trip.
 After all, Japan has a lot to offer.

 Who are the main mobile carriers in Japan?

-The main mobile carriers in Japan are NTT Docomo, au, and SoftBank,.
+The main mobile carriers in Japan are NTT Docomo, au, and SoftBank.

 Rakuten Mobile is also starting to emerge as another top mobile carrier in Japan, but it’s only been operating as a mobile network operator since 2019.